TheSubtleArtist/MyHackMe/Crack-the-Hash.md

 ### Setup Notes <br>
 Because of the potential level of repetition, each hash was placed in its own file in the Kali Linux environment.
 This facilitates some efficiencies when using the command line.<br>
 ![Screenshot of hash files inside the Kali Linux fs](/Screenshots/kaliHashfiles.png)<br>
+NOTE: There can be no invisible characters in the file.
+If there are, Hashcat will quit and indicate a "Token Length" error.<br>

 ## Task 1 ##
 ### Hash 1: 48bb6e862e54f2a795ffc4e541caed4d ###